NetSPI/PowerHunt/README.md

 |\windows\modules\analysis|This contains all Windows analysis modules.
 Analysis modules can be added here and run against targets without additional code changes to the primary script.

 ## Collection Modules
+Collection modules are used query data from target systems.
+They typically target a single data source. <br>
 Below is a summary of the currently supported collection modules.
 |Module<Br>Name|Mitre ATT&CK ID|Module<br>Description|Collection<br>Method
 |:-------------------------------------------------------|:-----------|:-----------|:-----------|
 |collect-tasks|T1053.002|Collects Windows scheduled task information.|Get-ScheduledTask